EPOC Exercises Master List: Complete Guide to Breath-Hold Training Movements

 All exercises in this list are designed for maximum fat loss through EPOC.
 The key is cycling intensity levels to allow recovery while staying consistent:

-High Intensity (Kettlebells & Explosive): Kettlebell Swings, Thrusters, Kettlebell Snatch, Burpees, Jump Squats, Hindu Squats Medium Intensity (Recovery Days): Wim Hof Push-ups, Jump-Lunges, Hill/Stair Sprints Active Recovery (Light EPOC): Plyometric Push-Ups (lower reps), Bodyweight movements
+High Intensity (Kettlebells & Explosive): Kettlebell Swings, Thrusters, Kettlebell Snatch, Burpees, Jump Squats, Hindu Squats Medium Intensity (Recovery Days): CryoForge Push-ups, Jump-Lunges, Hill/Stair Sprints Active Recovery (Light EPOC): Plyometric Push-Ups (lower reps), Bodyweight movements

 40-Day Challenge Learnings: What Actually Works